Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The following are the steps new employers and visa holders must follow for a successful H-1B visa transfer:

-The H-1B transfer fees are the same as filing a regular H-1B petition.
+The H-1B transfer fees are the same as those for filing regular H-1B petitions.

 VisaNation Law Group’s H-1B visa transfer lawyer fee is determined after an initial consultation with new clients.
 Since each case varies significantly, we need to identify the course of action to take and include any complications or roadblocks.
 VisaNation Law Group’s fees page lists prices for H-4 visas, H-1B1 visas for Singapore/Chilean Citizens, and other related categories.

-Changing H-1B employers may seem simple, but one aspect needs to be front of mind: the cap.
+Changing H-1B employers may seem simple, but one aspect needs consideration: the cap.

 This strategy best serves immigrants like international medical graduates (IMG).
 IMGs with H-1Bs graduating from residency and fellowship and moving to a private employer are usually stuck in a period where there are no H-1Bs left for the year.
 If an IMG can have the residency or fellowship program extend the cap-exempt H-1B until October 31 so that they can work at both, they can temporarily avoid the cap lottery.